Seven Trumpets Begin

 The trumpets and bowls of wrath resemble the ten plagues that God sent upon Egypt.
 These trumpets remove the lawlessness out of the kingdom of heaven, whereas the bowls of wrath are simply the attack against “the kingdom of the beast.”
 But the meaning and result is the same.
 The last plague, which is the spiritual death of man at the judgment seat of Christ, reminds us of the death of the Egyptians by the Angel of Lord (Christ), the last plague on Egypt.
 But, all those who had the blood over the door, were spared.
 This represented the blood of Christ over the house of God, His Church.

 The first four trumpets attack the one “third” of the kingdom of heaven which is lawless.
 The fifth trumpet makes no distinction of “a third,” because by this time, the Angels have separated the wheat and the chaff (Matt 13:40;49).

-The first four trumpets span a considerable time period, over 500 years.
-This should not be too surprising as the fifth trumpet is directly said to be over 5 months (150 prophetic years).
+The first four trumpets span a considerable time period, about 600 years.
+This should not be too surprising as the fifth trumpet is directly said to last 5 months (150 prophetic years).